api3dao/data-feed-reader-example/README.md

 - [Beacon](https://medium.com/api3/beacons-building-blocks-for-web3-data-connectivity-df6ad3eb5763): A single-source
   data feed, addressed by the hash of its parameters
-- Beacon set: Aggregation of multiple Beacons, addressed by the hash of the underlying Beacon IDs
+- Beacon set (not offered yet): Aggregation of multiple Beacons, addressed by the hash of the underlying Beacon IDs
 - [dAPI](https://medium.com/api3/dapis-apis-for-dapps-53b83f8d2493): A managed data feed that is pointed to a Beacon or a Beacon set, addressed by its human-readable name

-All data feeds that API3 serves on a chain can be read from a single DapiServer contract using the ID for Beacons and Beacon sets and the name for dAPIs.
-In this repo, we inherit the DapiReader contract to implement an example data feed reader contract.
+All data feeds that API3 serves on a chain can be read from a single DapiServer contract using the name for dAPIs and the ID for Beacons and Beacon sets.
+In this repo, we inherit the DapiReader contract to implement an example data feed reader contract that does both.

 ## About Polygon testnet